-Results of data analysis have shown deterioration of reaction of coefficients a, b, c before and during seismic event that demonstrates the value of water level variation as an indicator of tectonic activity.
+Results of data analysis have shown deterioration of reaction of coefficients a, b, c before and during seismic event that demonstrates the informatively of water level as an indicator of tectonic activity.

-Conclusion
+3. Conclusion

-Water level variation basically is caused by the atmospheric pressure and earth crust tidal variations, as well as the "background" values, which change during earthquake preparation period.
-Amplitude and period of a, b, c coefficients changed by energy of earthquakes.
+Water level variation basically is caused by the atmospheric pressure and earth crust tide variations, as well as the "background" values, which change during earthquake preparation period.
+Amplitude and period of a, b, c coefficient changed by energy of earthquakes.